HubSpot/drop/docs/intro.md

 ## Drop

-Drop is an extremely powerful javascript and CSS library for creating dropdowns and other floating displays.
+Drop is a Javascript and CSS library for creating dropdowns and other popups attached to elements on the page.
 Drops use [Tether.js](http://github.hubspot.com/tether) to efficiently position themselves.

 ### Features